julyskies/denomo-cli/README.md

 But you don't want to include all of the `node_modules`, so now you have to delete them manually

-Denomo can help with that
+Denomo can help you with that

 ### Install